 Our commitment to you

-At Southlake Regional Health Centre, we are committed to providing a safe care environment for patients and the highest quality of care possible.
+Southlake Health is committed to providing a safe care environment for patients and the highest quality of care possible.

 All of our people, including staff, physicians, and volunteers, follow the Infection Prevention and Control Guidelines, which include: